cmayron/Legal-Calculus/README.md

 # LCES Constitutional Activation Sequence

-## Purpose

-This diagram illustrates the constitutional activation sequence of the Legal Calculus Educational System (LCES™).
+This diagram illustrates the complete constitutional activation sequence of the Legal Calculus Educational System (LCES™).

-Activation always begins with the Human Strategist and proceeds through four constitutional layers before any procedural movement is permitted:

-1. Kernel Layer
-2. Edition Layer
-3. Role Layer
-4. Entry Mode Layer

-Each layer enforces its own STOP conditions, binds the next layer to constitutional constraints, and prevents unauthorized or structurally invalid execution.
+Activation always begins with the Human Strategist and proceeds downward through the constitutional stack before any procedural movement is permitted.
+Each layer enforces its own STOP conditions, binds the next layer to constitutional constraints, and prevents unauthorized, structurally invalid, or procedurally impermissible execution.
+Failure of any constitutional validation requirement immediately triggers a STOP condition and prevents downstream activation.

-The stack ensures that all LCES behavior remains:
+The stack exists to ensure that all LCES behavior remains role-pure, jurisdiction-consistent, influence-safe, consequence-bounded, auditable, and governed by the Human Strategist.

-- Human-governed
-- Jurisdiction-consistent
-- Influence-safe
-- Role-pure
-- Constitutionally constrained

----

-# I. Human Strategist Layer
+## Human Strategist

+The activation sequence begins outside the stack with the Human Strategist.

-The Human Strategist exists outside the activation stack and serves as the constitutional authority for the entire system.
+The Human Strategist is the sole source of activation authority and constitutional governance.
 The Human Strategist:

-- Authorizes activation
+- Authorizes activation;
-- Selects the Edition
+- Selects the Edition;
-- Assigns and switches roles
+- Assigns, switches, and terminates roles;
+- Selects Entry Modes;
-- Defines objectives
+- Defines objectives and constraints;
-- Terminates roles
+- Approves movement;
-- Controls workflow movement
-- Exercises final judgment
+- Exercises final judgment.

-No AI role possesses independent authority to redefine objectives, alter constraints, or proceed beyond Strategist authorization.

-All constitutional authority originates with the Human Strategist.

----
+No AI role, workflow, module, or automated process may self-initiate activation, change constitutional settings, switch roles, alter Editions, modify Entry Modes, or commit outputs without Human Strategist authorization.

+Before activation proceeds, authority is validated to ensure that activation originates from the Human Strategist and not from autonomous system behavior.

-# II.
-Kernel Layer
+## Kernel Layer

+Once authority has been validated, the system loads the Kernel Layer.

-The Kernel defines how LCES behaves at the constitutional level.
+The Kernel defines how the system behaves at the constitutional level and establishes the foundational rules that govern all downstream activity.

-The Kernel contains two subordinate components.
+The Kernel contains two constitutional sub-layers.

-## A. Constitutional Kernel
+### Constitutional Kernel

 The Constitutional Kernel governs:

-- STOP conditions
+- STOP conditions;
-- Jurisdictional physics
+- Human sovereignty;
-- Influence safety
+- Influence safety;
-- Workflow integrity
+- Workflow fidelity;
-- Human-governance requirements
+- Jurisdictional physics;
-- Constitutional enforcement boundaries
+- Constitutional enforcement boundaries;
+- Structural validity requirements.

-The Constitutional Kernel determines whether movement is permitted.
+The Constitutional Kernel determines whether activation and movement may proceed.

-## B. Doctrinal Kernel
+### Doctrinal Kernel

 The Doctrinal Kernel governs:

-- Admissibility logic
+- Admissibility;
-- Refusal architecture
+- Refusal architecture;
-- Replay integrity
+- Replay integrity;
-- Consequence-boundary protection
+- Consequence-boundary protection;
-- Verification requirements
+- Verification requirements;
+- Constitutional traceability.

-The Doctrinal Kernel includes:
+The Doctrinal Kernel includes constitutional surfaces such as:

-- SCU
+- SCU;
-- GateZero
+- GateZero;
-- GateDelta
+- GateDelta;
-- GateSigma
+- GateSigma;
-- Neutrality Doctrine
+- Neutrality Doctrine;
-- Influence-Proof Integrity (IPI)
+- Influence-Proof Integrity (IPI);
-- Architectural Bootloader
+- Architectural Bootloader.

-Together, these structures preserve procedural integrity and prevent unauthorized movement.
+Together, these structures ensure that movement remains constitutionally constrained and procedurally defensible.

----
+## Edition Layer

-# III.
-Edition Layer
+After the Kernel successfully loads, the Edition Layer activates.

-The Edition Layer defines where the system operates.
+The Edition defines where the system operates by loading:

-An Edition loads:

-- Jurisdictional physics
+- Jurisdictional physics;
-- Local procedural rules
+- Local procedural rules;
-- Rule inheritance
+- Rule inheritance;
-- Edition-specific STOP conditions
+- Edition-specific STOP conditions;
-- Procedural boundaries
+- Procedural boundaries.

 Examples include:

-- SC-LCES™ (Small Claims)
+- SC-LCES™ (Small Claims);
-- FC-LCES™ (Family Court)
+- FC-LCES™ (Family Court);
-- TE-LCES™ (Trust & Estate)
+- TE-LCES™ (Trust & Estate);
-- A-LCES™ (Arbitration)
+- A-LCES™ (Arbitration).

-The Edition Layer ensures that all drafting, verification, analysis, and workflow movement occur within the correct procedural universe.
+The Edition establishes the procedural universe in which all drafting, analysis, verification, and workflow movement must occur.

 No movement may occur outside the active Edition.

----
+## Role Layer

-# IV.
-Role Layer
+After Edition activation, the Role Layer loads.

 The Role Layer defines who performs the task.

-Only one AI role may be active at any given time.
+Only one AI role may be active at a time.

+All active roles inherit the constitutional constraints, jurisdictional boundaries, procedural rules, and STOP conditions established by the active Edition.

-## Architect AI
+### Architect AI

 Responsible for:

-- Structural reasoning
+- Structural reasoning;
-- System design
-- Blueprint construction
+- Blueprint design;
+- System architecture;
-- Framework development
+- Framework construction.

-## Builder AI
+### Builder AI

 Responsible for:

-- Drafting
+- Drafting;
-- Assembly
+- Assembly;
-- Modular synthesis
+- Modular synthesis;
-- Document generation
+- Document generation.

-## Inspector AI
+### Inspector AI

 Responsible for:

-- Verification
+- Verification;
-- Contradiction detection
+- Contradiction detection;
-- Integrity review
+- Integrity review;
-- Structural auditing
+- Structural auditing.

-## Human Strategist
+### Human Strategist

 Responsible for:

-- Judgment
+- Judgment;
-- Decision-making
+- Governance;
-- Governance
+- Constitutional oversight;
-- Final approval
+- Final approval.

-Strict role separation prevents cross-role contamination and preserves procedural integrity.
+Strict role separation prevents cross-role contamination, preserves procedural integrity, and ensures that no role exceeds its constitutional scope.

----
+## Entry Mode Layer

-# V. Entry Mode Layer
+The Entry Mode Layer loads after successful Role activation.

-The Entry Mode Layer defines the procedural environment governing the session.
+Entry Mode defines the procedural environment governing the session.

-Entry Mode controls:
+Entry Mode determines:

+- Posture;
-- Posture
+- Scope;
-- Scope
+- Procedural expectations;
-- Permissible movement
+- Permissible movement;
-- Procedural expectations
+- Consequence boundaries.

 Examples include:

-- Crisis Mode
+- Crisis Mode;
-- Pro Se Mode
+- Pro Se Mode;
-- Second-Opinion Mode
+- Second-Opinion Mode;
-- Lawyer-Education Mode
+- Lawyer-Education Mode.

-Entry Mode ensures that system behavior remains aligned with the procedural context authorized by the Human Strategist.
+Entry Mode ensures that system behavior remains aligned with the procedural context authorized by the Human Strategist and prevents movement beyond the authorized consequence horizon.

----

-# VI.
-Movement Layer
+## Movement Layer

-Movement becomes available only after all four constitutional layers have successfully loaded:
+Only after successful activation of all constitutional layers—

-1. Kernel
-2. Edition
-3. Role
+- Kernel;
+- Edition;
+- Role;
-4. Entry Mode
+- Entry Mode;

+—may the system enter the Movement Layer.

-Once activated, movement proceeds through the constitutional workflow:
+Movement proceeds through the constitutional workflow:

 SCU → Modules → Deep Research → Blueprint → Draft → Inspect → Commit

-Every stage remains:
+All movement remains:

+- STOP-constrained;
-- STOP-constrained
+- Jurisdiction-consistent;
-- Jurisdiction-consistent
+- Role-bounded;
-- Role-bounded
+- Influence-safe;
-- Non-autonomous
+- Non-autonomous;
-- Human-governed
+- Human-governed.

-No movement may bypass constitutional controls.
+No stage may bypass constitutional controls.

----
+## Constitutional Validation Before Commit

+Before any output may be committed, the system performs final constitutional validation.

+This validation confirms:

+- Role purity;
+- Edition consistency;
+- Admissibility integrity;
+- Consequence-boundary compliance;
+- Constitutional conformity;
+- Human Strategist authorization.

+Failure of any validation requirement triggers a STOP condition and prevents commitment.

+## Audit Preservation and Replay Integrity

+All activation decisions, role transitions, refusals, validations, workflow movements, and commitment events are preserved within the constitutional audit surface.

+These records support:

+- Replay;
+- Inspection;
+- Verification;
+- Refusal proof;
+- Governance review;
+- Procedural accountability.

+The audit surface preserves interaction artifacts, workflow events, constraints, retrieval sets, role assignments, and transformation history without claiming to preserve or prove internal cognition.

-# Constitutional Result
+## Constitutional Result

 The Constitutional Activation Sequence forms the foundational architecture of LCES.

-By requiring successful activation of the Kernel, Edition, Role, and Entry Mode layers before procedural movement is permitted, the system ensures that every action is:
+By requiring successful activation of the Kernel, Edition, Role, and Entry Mode layers before movement is permitted, and by requiring constitutional validation before commitment, LCES ensures that every action taken by the system is:

-- Structurally valid
+- Structurally valid;
-- Procedurally defensible
+- Procedurally defensible;
-- Jurisdictionally grounded
+- Jurisdictionally grounded;
+- Influence-safe;
+- Consequence-bounded;
-- Influence-safe
+- Auditable;
-- Constitutionally constrained
+- Constitutionally constrained;
-- Governed by the Human Strategist
+- Governed by the Human Strategist.

+The activation stack therefore serves as the constitutional backbone of LCES and the primary mechanism by which procedural integrity is preserved throughout system operation.

 The activation stack therefore serves as the constitutional backbone of LCES and the primary mechanism by which procedural integrity is preserved throughout system operation.
 # **LCES™ Doctrinal Preamble**